Facebook Ad Objectives: 11 Types of Facebook Ad Objectives

 Brand awareness is an excellent objective for introducing people to your brand and helping them get familiar with who you are as a business and what you do.
-The goal with this ad objective is to make a memorable impression on your audience.
+The goal of this ad objective is to make a memorable impression on your audience.

 When you set this ad objective, it’s not crucial for users to interact with your content at this stage.
 Mainly, the focus is on people becoming aware of and familiar with your brand, which may mean they simply take notice of an ad.

 Use this Facebook ad objective if… you want to reach as many people as possible.